polkadot-developers/polkadot-docs/develop/parachains/get-started/build-custom-parachains.md

     ---

-    Learn how to set up a local relay chain for parachain testing including managing gensis state, TestNet deployment, and managing collator nodes.
+    Learn how to set up a local relay chain for parachain testing, including managing the genesis state, TestNet deployment, and managing the collator nodes.

     [:octicons-arrow-right-24: Reference](tutorials/polkadot-sdk/parachains/connect-to-relay-chain/)